tscomm99/purple-team-workshop-2025-01/detection_engineering.md

 However, just because you could doesn't mean you should.
 This incurrs additional effort and you should apply this approach strategically for high value detection use cases.
 In some cases, a complementary deception strategy focused around relevant TTPs will be the cheapest way forward.

-In the workshop, we have encountered false negatives as specific detection rules (3, 21, 23) were not triggered by the operator.
+In the workshop, we have encountered false negatives as some detection rules (3, 21, 23) were not triggered by the operator.
 This means our _recall_ was insufficient overall.
 The rules were too precise.
-However, a lot of events were collected and match a simple string.
+However, a lot of events were collected and hold additional, untapped signals.
 We should consider many broader (more _recall_), potentially overlapping detections, acting as failover for rules which are too specific or _precise_.

 ## How do we get started
 ### Good old strings
 Looking for hacking tool strings and names without specifying a field or index, and expecting false positives and effectively treating them as triggers for enrichments, rather than a final product.
-In Splunk, search for the following strings
+In your Splunk instance, search for the following strings
 - "m.exe"
 - "delpy"
 - "mimikatz"